Postdoctoral Fellows

 Undergraduate Students

 We accept ~2 undergraduate MOL major students from each Princeton class for independent senior thesis research in our lab.
 Most undergraduate students join the lab in the sophomore years, and also spend two summers in the lab through the departments' Summer Research Program.
 Many undergraduate students made significant contributions to the research projects and become significant co-authors of major research papers.
-If you are interest in joining the lab, please contact Professor Kang by email and include a copy of your resume and an unofficial Princeton transcript.
-Priority for joining the laboratory will be given to students with prior research experience, genuine interest and a strong commitment in research, and excellent grade in relevant science courses.

-Note: We currently do not have position available for class of 2021 and 2022.
+Note: We currently do not have position available for class of 2027, 2028 and 2029 (full).

-High School Students
+High School Students and non-PU undergraduate students

 Technicians